jiniamiel/content-ops-starter/content/pages/index.md

       text: Unblock your team boost your time to production
       color: text-dark
       type: TitleBlock
-    subtitle: Subtitle goes here
+    subtitle: ''
     text: >
-      A Netlify Create website is a git repo that you own.
-Every code commit is instantly reflected in the visual editor and since every visual edit is a git commit, git workflows and collaboration just work.
+      Welcome to Neojini, your premier online destination for cutting-edge gadgets, tech essentials, and premium products.
+Specializing in the latest iPhones and a wide array of quality items, we’re committed to delivering innovation, style, and unbeatable value.
+Experience fast, reliable shipping, exclusive deals, and exceptional customer service.
+Neojini – Where smart shopping meets modern living.
     actions:
-      - label: Get started
+      - label: Shop Now!!
         altText: ''
         url: /
         showIcon: false